KristaRutz/natl-parks-react-frontend/README.md

 Used previous project [ParkAPI](https://github.com/TSiu88/ParkAPI) and deployed to [Azure](http://park-info-api.azurewebsites.net/index.html).

+For this API, a user can add information and locations of parks found in the US.
+The parks can be stored with a name, type (national or state), description, location/city, and state.
+The database can be searched for these properties with the correct route structure.
+States can also be stored in another table in the database and also holds the number of parks that are within that state.
+The number of parks updates when parks are added, deleted, or modified.

 _README under construction_
 <!-- _Detailed desc w/ purpose/usage, what does, motivation to create, why exists, other info for users/developers to have_ -->